GoogleChrome/web.dev/src/site/content/en/blog/declarative-link-capturing/index.md

 ## How to use Declarative Link Capturing? {: #use }

-Developers can declaratively determine how links should be captured by leveraging the additional Web Application Manifest field `"capture_links"`.
+Developers can declaratively determine how links should be captured by leveraging the additional web app manifest field `"capture_links"`.
 It takes a string or a an array of strings as its value.
 If an array of strings is given, the user agent chooses the first supported item in the list, defaulting to `"none"`.
-The possible values dictate the link capturing behavior as follows:
+The following values are supported:

 - `"none"` (the default): No link capturing; links clicked leading to this PWA scope navigate as normal without opening a PWA window.
-- `"new-client"`: Each link clicked leading to this PWA scope opens a new PWA window at that URL.
+- `"new-client"`: Each clicked link opens a new PWA window at that URL.
-- `"existing-client-navigate"`: When a link is clicked leading to this PWA scope, the user agent finds an existing PWA window, and causes it to navigate to the opened URL.
+- `"existing-client-navigate"`: The clicked link opens in an existing PWA window, if one is available, or in a new window if it is not.
 If more than one PWA window exists, the browser may choose one arbitrarily.
 This behaves like `"new-client"` if no window is currently open. 🚨 Careful!
 This option potentially leads to data loss, as pages can be arbitrarily navigated away from.
 Sites should be aware that they are opting into such behavior by